What is Configuration Drift?

 As changes continue to go undetected and unmanaged, the number of adjustments build and grow within the system over time.
 Without active management and tracking of these changes, IT lacks insight into how the system has continued to evolve.
 This can lead to a number of issues that impact operational efficiency, system security, and a variety of other critical functions.

-Without awareness and visibility, the amount of drift grows and eventually requires manual intervention.
-It becomes a challenge for IT to address known issues and pulls their attention away from other impactful work.
+Without awareness and visibility, the amount of drift grows and eventually requires a lot of manual intervention.

 Clients expect a seamless experience.
-But, when drift is left unchecked, it can often lead to system downtime, outages, or even deployment failures.
-When the system is slow or unresponsive, users are unhappy.
+Unchecked drift can lead to system downtime, outages, or even deployment failures.

 Examples of the Impact of Drift